-Question Number Indicative content 1(b) Examiners should be alert to a variety of responses and should reward points which are clearly based on evidence from the text.
-This is not an exhaustive list but the following points are likely to be made: fron the imm lurk Drav community has its own values.
-It adheres to the values that come in Sicily or Calabria and those customs pay little respect to the law in United States.
-The community sees little wrong in shielding illegal nigrants.
+Question Number Indicative content 1(b) reward Examiners should be alert to a variety of responses and should reward points which are clearly based on evidence from the text.
+This is not an exhaustive list but the following points are likely to be made: fron the imm lurk Dra • The community has its own values.
+It adheres to the values that come from Sicily or Calabria and those customs pay little respect to the law in the United States.
+The community sees little wrong in shielding illegal immigrants.
 The community sets the moral tone.
-Alfieri says that there is in this community three thousand years of distrust of the law.
-Wing a distinction, Alfieri also says that justice is very important in Hook.
-The community has great respect for the family.
+Alfieri says that there lurks in this community three thousand years of distrust of the law.
+Drawing a distinction, Alfieri also says that justice is very important in Red Hook. guio Trus The community has great respect for the family.
 There are firm guidelines for what constitutes how men or women should behave.
-Trust is important and revenge is approved of for anyone who offend against the codes. side Alfie • the basic idea of masculinity defines the community and the feminine side of Rodolpho offends Eddie.
+Trust is important and revenge is approved of for anyone who offends against the codes. side Alfie the basic idea of masculinity defines the community and the feminine side of Rodolpho offends Eddie.
 He is not the only one as he explains to Alfieri.
 "Mr Alfieri, they're laughin' at him on the piers.
 I'm ashamed.
 Paper Doll they call him.
-Blondie now."
-The community codes drive the play.
-Finally, Marco, representing the feelings of the community, is furious when he realises that Eddie has called the Immigration Bureau.
-He spits at him, yelling at him in the street.
-Some days later, still angry, Marco returns to the house for revenge.
-Eddie lunges at Marco with a knife.
-Marco turns Eddie's arm and Eddie is killed with his own knife.
-Level Mark A01/A02/A04 0 No rewardable material.
-Level 1 1-6 Limited knowledge and understanding of the text evident in the response Comments about the writer's use of characterisation/theme/plot/setting for literary effect show limited appreciation of the writer's craft Engagement with the text is basic, examples used are of limited relevance Where response requires consideration of two or more features, limited balance is evident
+Blondie now." • The community codes drive the play. whe at h retu ally, Marco, representing the feelings of the community, is furious en he realises that Eddie has called the Immigration Bureau.
+He spits tim, yelling at him in the street.
+Some days later, still angry, Marco urns to the house for revenge.
+Eddie lunges at Marco with a knife. to turns Eddie's arm and Eddie is killed with his own knife.
+Level Mark A01/A02/A04 Level 1 0 No rewardable material.
+Level 1 1-0 Limited knowledge and understanding of the text evident in the response Comments about the writer's use of characterisation/theme/plot/setting for literary effect show limited appreciation of the writer's craft Engagement with the text is basic, examples used are of limited relevance Where response requires consideration of two or more features,